turingschool/curriculum/source/projects/store_engine.markdown

 ### Data Validity

 There are several types of entities in the system, each with requirements about what makes for a valid record.
-These restrictions are summarized below:
+These restrictions are summarized below.

+Any attempt to create/modify a record with invalid attributes should return the user to the input form with a validation error indicating the problem along with suggestions how to fix it.

 #### Product